 2. Always Have Something FUN To Play

 This one’s important.
-You have to find things that are fun for you to play, because if you’re having fun, you look forward to playing... and you play more often.
+You have to find songs you like that are fun for you to play

-And when you play more often, you make more progress… and your hands and fingers get stronger.
-Just be careful not to overdo it.
+And when you practice more often, you make more progress… and your hands and fingers get stronger.
+Just be careful not to overdo it. :-)